List of Current AI Checkers (6.17.2025) - some are free to use

 - use of a translation tool (Google Translate and such)

-- students that "correct" all their grammar and spelling "errors" with Word, Google Docs (with Duet), or Grammarly (perfect spelling and grammar are marks of AI)
+- students that "correct" all their grammar and spelling "errors" with Word, Google Docs, or Grammarly (perfect spelling and grammar are marks of AI)